shuai-yang/Operating-System/README.md

 You MUST build against the kernel version (3.10.0-1160.el7.x86\_64), which is the default version of the kernel installed on the cs452 VM.
 For this assignment, your should only allocate one single core to your VM.

+Also note that in this README file, we use the term process and task interchangeably.
+The term process and thread in this assignment also has the same meaning.
+Later on in this semester you will learn that these two terms are different, but as of now, we do not touch the different side of these two terms.

 ## Book References

 Operating Systems: Three Easy Pieces: [Chapter 9: Lottery Scheduling](https://pages.cs.wisc.edu/~remzi/OSTEP/cpu-sched-lottery.pdf) (also known as "Scheduling: Proportional Share").